ngivanyh/linux-cis-compliance/README.md

 # `linux-cis-compliance`

-Developed by Ivan Ng in coordination with Hundred Plus Global Ltd.
+Developed by Ivan Ng (`ngivanyh`) in coordination with Hundred Plus Global Ltd.

-Fixes left: 142 - 17 = 125
+Fixes left: 125 - 16 = 109

 ## Description
 Scripts that ensure CIS compliance on Linux according to the CIS Linux Distribution Independent benchmark v2.0.0. **Note that this project is still work in progress**, these scripts have not been tested thoroughly yet.
 Feel free to use these scripts, but beware of the risks posed to the system.
 You were warned.
 A spec of this CIS Linux Distribution Independent benchmark v2.0.0 can be found [here](https://github.com/skylens/CIS/blob/master/CIS_Distribution_Independent_Linux_Benchmark_v2.0.0.pdf).